Slavery and religion: Judaism

 Jewish participation in the slave trade itself was also regulated by the Talmud.
 Fear of apostasy lead to the Talmudic discouragement of the sale of Jewish slaves to non-Jews, although loans were allowed; similarly slave trade with Tyre was only to be for the purpose of removing slaves from non-Jewish religion.
-Religious racism meant that the Talmudic writers completely forbade the sale or transfer of Canaanite slaves out from Palestine to elsewhere.
 Other types of trade were also discouraged: men selling themselves to women, and post-pubescent daughters being sold into slavery by their fathers.
 Pre-pubescent slave girls sold by their fathers had to be freed-then-married by their new owner, or his son, when she started puberty; slaves could not be allowed to marry free Jews, although masters were often granted access to the services of the wives of any of their slaves.

 According to the Talmudic law, killing a slave is punishable in the same way as killing a freeman, even if it was committed by the owner.
 While slaves are considered the owner's property, they may not work on Sabbath and holidays; they may acquire and hold property of the owner.

 Several prominent Jewish writers of the Middle Ages took offense at the idea that Jews might be enslaved; Joseph Caro and Maimonides both argue that calling a Jew slave was so offensive that it should be punished by ex-communication.
 However, they did not condemn enslavement of non-Jews.
 Indeed, they argued that the biblical rule, that slaves should be freed for certain injuries, should actually only apply to slaves who had converted to Judaism; additionally, Maimonides argued that this manumission was real punishment of the owner, and therefore it could only be imposed by a court, and required evidence from witnesses.
 Unlike the biblical law protecting fugitive slaves, Maimonides argued that such slaves should be compelled to buy their freedom.

 At the same time, Maimonides and other halachic authorities forbade or strongly discouraged any unethical treatment of slaves.
 According to the traditional Jewish law, a slave is more like an indentured servant, who has rights and should be treated almost like a member of the owner's family.
 Maimonides wrote that, regardless of whether a slave is Jewish or not, "The way of the pious and the wise is to be compassionate and to pursue justice, not to overburden or oppress a slave, and to provide them from every dish and every drink.
 The early sages would give their slaves from every dish on their table.
 They would feed their servants before sitting to their own meals...
-Slaves may not be maltreated of offended - the law destined them for service, not for humiliation.
+Slaves may not be maltreated of offended—the law destined them for service, not for humiliation.
 Do not shout at them or be angry with them, but hear them out."
 In another context, Maimonides wrote that all the laws of slavery are "mercy, compassion and forbearance".